 An aquarium filter is crucial in fishkeeping to keep the tank clean, clear, and healthy for the inhabitant and Internal filters are one of its types.

 Internal filters remain fully submerged in your aquarium water.
-If you can’t afford a canister or hang-on-back (HOB) filter because of space constraints, it is the perfect solution.
+It is the perfect solution if you can’t afford a canister or hang-on-back (HOB) filter because of space constraints.
 They are also quite useful and can deliver effective filtration at a much lower price.

 You can use internal filters as a standalone filter for small fish tanks or as a backup filter for a larger tank.
 But, what are the best internal aquarium filters you can buy?

 We have had a closer look at several internal filters and handpicked the top 5 in the market.
 In summary, here are the best internal filters to buy in 2021.

 - Best of the best: Fluval U4 internal filter

 - Runner-up: Coospider Sun JUP-01 UV submersible Filter